 Our group’s main objective was to become familiar with the LICOR equipment and less in doing critical research.
 We wanted to choose a location that reflected these values A location for our experiment was chosen from the wetland area of North Seattle College at GPS coordinates: ( , ), within 5 meters of the north, eastern end of the campus parking lot.

 An attempt to take readings was made on Thursday October 19th, 2017 between 14:00-16:00, but testing was scrubbed after multiple equipment shutdowns due to excess condensation from heavy rain and weather conditions.
-Successful Ion Chromatography readings were taken on Tuesday October 24th, 2017 @ 14:43.
+Successful LICOR readings were taken on Tuesday October 24th, 2017 @ 14:43.
 These readings were taken during dry conditions which allowed for LICOR readings of plant data without equipment shutdowns during the 10+ minute readings intervals.

 A group of plants was selected from a grouping of ground level plants with 10 – 20 leaves and average heights of 20cm - 45cm.
 A control reading was taken of a leaf with minimal pre-existing damage to collect data that is used to compare with data from our damaged samples to look for any changes in assimilation trends with and without damage.
-A leaf lowest to the ground was selected for Ion Chromatography readings because of its proximity to a resting area for our LICOR reading sensor.
+A leaf lowest to the ground was selected for LICOR readings because of its proximity to a resting area for our LICOR reading sensor.

 Two Mealworms which were prepared for one week without food to promote herbivories damage to the leaves.
 Leaves were subjected to mealworm herbivores for a time period between 15 and 20 minutes in which they did not consume any of the sample leaves.
 During the time the leaves were subjected to herbivore stress, further research into mealworms was conducted in which we found that mealworms do not consume leaves, and instead consume a variety of other stock suck as carrots, wheat, oats, etc. Herbivore damage tests were concluded without success and the second method of using a standard 1-hole punch was used to artificially simulate herbivore stress on our plant samples.